connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 test oxide::decompress_compressed_lvl_9 ... bench:      76,791 ns/iter (+/- 1,978)
 ```

 [^1]: In practice this was verified by looking at the annotated disassembly in `perf report`

+[^2]: An implementation of this problem in the general case can be found [here](https://gist.github.com/connorskees/955439d1ad62a4dcbe4f594a293c6187), though it ends up not being much faster
 <!-- https://github.com/ccurtsinger/stabilizer -->
 <!-- http://sandsoftwaresound.net/perf/perf-tutorial-hot-spots/ -->
 <!-- https://danluu.com/branch-prediction/ -->